 Students receive a BSA at the end of their first year of enrolment if they have obtained fewer than 50 credits for components of the first-year of the degree programme.

-Are you studying International Sports, Management and Business or Sport, Management and Business?
-Please note: You must also obtain 50 of the 60 credits in year 2 order to continue your study (BSA standard).
+Are you studying Sport Studies – track International Sports, Management and Business (ISMB) or Sportkunde – leerroute Sport, Management en Ondernemen (SM&O)?
+Please note: You must also obtain 50 of the 60 credits in year 2 in order to continue your study (BSA standard).

 Students who terminate their enrolment in the course of the academic year will also be issued a BSA at the end of what would have been their first year of enrolment.

 Students will in principle receive a BSA at the end of their first academic year.
 An exception to this is possible: a BSA may be suspended until the end of the second year of enrolment, due to personal circumstances on the part of the student.
 When the BSA is suspended the Examination Board issues a negative BSA at the end of the second year of enrolment to students who have failed to successfully complete the propaedeutic year examination by the end of their second year of enrolment.